What is CRO?

 Next, jot down any trends and pay particular attention to any significant dips or increases in page views, bounce rates, social traffic to your site, etc. Once you have the dates narrowed down, reflect on what happened (what you shared during those times, etc.)

-Ultimately, CRO comes down to researching and testing what works best for your business, customers and at the same time what doesn’t.
+Ultimately, Conversion Rate Optimization comes down to researching and testing what works best for your business, customers and at the same time what doesn’t.
 To figure that out, pay close attention to what your audience is doing, how they’re responding and take note!
 The ultimate goal is to understand what makes them tick.

 Ideas, Ideas, Ideas

 Starting from scratch?
 Out of ideas?
 Not sure what your audience wants?
 Send out a poll on Twitter or Facebook!
 OR begin by jotting down something that you’re curious about (that is measurable – can’t stress that enough!) and start keeping track of conversions with a tool like Google Analytics.
 Then take those numbers and review them a few months later.
 Side note: Don’t drive yourself crazy analyzing every day!
 It’s a huge waste of time.
 Plus, it’s super discouraging because things fluctuate.
 Daily.

 Quick tip: If you don’t already have analytics connected to your site, make sure to sign up for Google Analytics.

 Did the KPI you were testing increase?!
 Great!
 OR did it go lower than before??
 Switch back to what was working better, do a bit more research and then create a new goal that you can measure, implement, track and review again!
 Rinse and repeat!

 Next, once you have some numbers to pull, calculate your conversion rate!
 Conversion Rates can be calculated by taking the number of sales and dividing it by amount of leads.
 Then multiply by 100.
 For example; you had 30 sales over the last three months from 75 phone calls.
 30/75 * 100 = 40%. (you had a 40% conversion from phone calls)